Yes, Aunt Tilly, there is a Blocking the Box Solution

 “When vehicular traffic is stopped on the opposite side of an intersection, no person shall drive a vehicle into such intersection, except for the purpose of making a turn, unless there is sufficient unobstructed space beyond the opposite side of the intersection to accommodate the vehicle in the lane in which the vehicle is being driven, notwithstanding the indication of a traffic control signal which would otherwise permit the vehicle to proceed”

-- According to the plain language of the NYC parking rule, the driving public can proceed through an intersection when traffic is moving on the opposite side of the box and not violate Code 9.
+- According to the plain language of the NYC parking rule, the driving public can enter an intersection when traffic is moving on the opposite side of the box and comply with VC 9

 - A better approach is when you are about to enter an intersection, make sure that traffic is moving on the opposite side of the box AND there is unobstructed space on the opposite side of the intersection to accommodate your vehicle.
 During the horror of rush hour traffic, it’s next to impossible to stop your vehicle when traffic on the opposite side of the box is moving.